ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 var b = new Object(true); // [object Boolean]

-// but applied with arguments,
+// but applied without arguments,

 // new Object creates a simple object